Hemu: Second Battle of Panipat

 On hearing the disastrous news from Tughlaqabad, Akbar immediately set off for Delhi.
-Ali Quli Khan Shaibani who had been sent ahead with 10,000-strong cavalry force chanced upon Hemu's artillery which was being transported under a weak guard.
-He was easily able to capture the entire train of artillery.
+Ali Quli Khan Shaibani, sent ahead with a 10,000-strong cavalry force, chanced upon Hemu's artillery, which was being transported under a weak guard.
+He was quickly able to capture the entire artillery train.
 This would prove to be a costly loss for Hemu.

-On 5 November 1556, the Mughal army met Hemu's army at the historic battlefield of Panipat.
+On 5 November 1556, the Mughal Army met Hemu's army at the historic battlefield of Panipat.
 Akbar and Bairam Khan stayed in the rear, eight miles from the battleground.
-The Mughal army was led by Ali Quli Khan Shaibani in the centre with Sikandar Khan Uzbak on the right and Abdulla Khan Uzbak towards the left and the vanguard led by Husain Quli Beg and Shah Quli Mahram.
-Hemu led his army himself into battle, atop an elephant named Hawai.
+The Mughal Army was led by Ali Quli Khan Shaibani in the centre with Sikandar Khan Uzbak on the right and Abdulla Khan Uzbak towards the left and the vanguard led by Husain Quli Beg and Shah Quli Mahram.
+Hemu led his army into battle atop an elephant named Hawai.
 His left was led by his sister's son, Ramya, and the right by Shadi Khan Kakkar.
-It was a desperately contested battle but the advantage tilted in favour of Hemu.
-Both the wings of the Mughal army had been driven back and Hemu moved his contingent of war elephants and cavalry forward to crush their centre.
+It was a desperately contested battle, but the advantage tilted in favour of Hemu.
+Both the wings of the Mughal army had been driven back, and Hemu moved his contingent of war elephants and cavalry forward to crush their centre.
 Hemu was on the cusp of victory when he was wounded in the eye by a Mughal arrow and collapsed unconscious.
-This triggered a panic in his army which broke formation and fled.
-The battle was lost; 5000 dead lay on the field of battle and many more were killed while fleeing.
+This triggered a panic in his army, which broke the formation, and he fled.
+The battle was lost; 5000 dead lay on the field of battle, and many more were killed while fleeing.

 Death

 The elephant carrying the wounded Hemu was captured and led to the Mughal camp.
 Bairam Khan asked the 13-year-old Akbar to behead Hemu.
 According to Akbar's later courtier Abu'l-Fazl ibn Mubarak, he refused to take the sword to a dead man.
-However, this is not attested by contemporary chronicler Muhammad Arif Qandhari who composed the "Tarikh-i-Akbari" states that Akbar followed Bairam Khan's advice and himself beheaded Hemu and took the title of Ghazi.
+However, this is not attested by contemporary chronicler Muhammad Arif Qandhari who composed the "Tarikh-i-Akbari", stating that Akbar followed Bairam Khan's advice and himself beheaded Hemu and took the title of Ghazi.
 The account of Akbar's refusal to behead Hemu is probably a later invention of his courtiers.
 Hemu's head was sent to Kabul while his body was gibbeted on a gate in Delhi.
 A minaret was subsequently constructed of the heads of the other dead.